kaczla/list-lm/data/readme/utils_links.md

 - [embedchain](https://github.com/embedchain/embedchain) - embedchain is a framework to easily create LLM powered bots over any dataset.
 - [evals](https://github.com/openai/evals) - Evals is a framework for evaluating OpenAI models and an open-source registry of benchmarks.
 - [ExLlama](https://github.com/turboderp/exllama) - A more memory-efficient rewrite of the HF transformers implementation of Llama for use with quantized weights.
+- [ExLlamaV2](https://github.com/turboderp/exllamav2) - ExLlamaV2 is a fast inference library for running LLMs locally on modern consumer-class GPUs
 - [Explainpaper](https://www.explainpaper.com) - Upload a paper, highlight confusing text, get an explanation.
 - [FastChat](https://github.com/lm-sys/FastChat) - An open platform for training, serving, and evaluating large language model based chatbots.
 - [FastChat](https://github.com/lm-sys/FastChat) - FastChat is an open platform for training, serving, and evaluating large language model based chatbots.
 - [FastDeploy](https://github.com/PaddlePaddle/FastDeploy) - Easy-to-use and Fast Deep Learning Model Deployment Toolkit for Cloud Mobile and Edge.
 Including Image, Video, Text and Audio 20+ main stream scenarios and 150+ SOTA models with end-to-end optimization, multi-platform and multi-framework support.
+- [fastText](https://github.com/facebookresearch/fastText/) - fastText is a library for efficient learning of word representations and sentence classification.
 - [FLAML](https://github.com/microsoft/FLAML) - A Fast Library for Automated Machine Learning & Tuning.
 - [FlashAttention](https://github.com/HazyResearch/flash-attention) - Fast and memory-efficient exact attention.
 - [FlexGen](https://github.com/FMInference/FlexGen) - FlexGen is a high-throughput generation engine for running large language models with limited GPU memory.